 Building molds is a tough business.
-Margins for molds are razor thin, and any downstream liability with “no charge fixes” will erode what little profit there may have initially been.
+Margins for molds are razor-thin, and any downstream liability with “no charge fixes” will erode what little profit there may have initially been.

-The use of standard components can help prevent a mold returning for repair in the first place.
+The use of standard components can help prevent a mold from returning for repair in the first place.
 For example, component suppliers often use performance-enhancing coatings and treatments that are economical to include when they’re manufacturing hundreds of parts at a time.
 For a moldmaker, applying such treatments to just a handful of components for a single mold would be neither efficient nor economical.

-Subsequently, should a standard part become damaged, the molder can easily get the mold up and running because the toolroom manager can see that an item is available off-the-shelf and call the component supplier for tech support or to reorder.
+Subsequently, should a standard part become damaged, the molder can easily get the mold up and running because the toolroom manager can see that an item is available off-the-shelf and call the component supplier for tech support or reorder.
 But when a mold is down and a custom-made component needs replacing, the phone call goes to the mold builder with the message that “your mold is down,” and the negotiations soon begin for who will pay to fix it.